liuximeng2/Chest_xRay/README.md

 - Model Evaluation: After training, the model's performance is evaluated on a test dataset, and the accuracy is printed.
 - Model Saving: The trained model is saved to a file for later use.

+### Result
+The CNN yields a result of 97% training accuracy, 84% validation accuracy, and 74% testing accuracy.

 ## Authors